-This Jan.1, Colorado Parks and Wildlife invites all Coloradans to welcome 2018 by heading outside to enjoy the trails in a Colorado State Park.
+This Jan.1, Colorado Parks and Wildlife invites all Coloradans to welcome 2019 by heading outside to enjoy the trails in a Colorado State Park.
 First Day Hikes offer a chance to start the new year right by getting people out for some exercise in nature.
-This year, 26 state parks are participating by hosting an organized hike.
+At least 25 state parks are participating by hosting an organized hike.
 Each park offers a unique opportunity to enjoy the new year, with most parks offering guided hikes and some parks providing multiple options to choose from, allowing you to select the time and route you prefer.

 “Getting outside is the best way to bring in a new year and Colorado state parks showcase all the best things about the outdoors,” said Crystal Dreiling, park manager at Trinidad Lake State Park, one of the participating parks.
 “We are thrilled to have seen this event continue to grow since we started the program in 2012.”